drowning-in-codes/dot_config/i3wm/readme.md

 for example, you may also need:

 - rofi   app launcher
+- i3lock(or slock) lock screen
 - picom(or compton)  compositor to add smooth window transition
 - polybar(or i3blocks) alternative to i3status bar
-- feh(or swww) change wallpaper
+- feh(or swww,Nitrogen) change wallpaper
-- ranger(or yazi) terminal file manger
+- ranger(or yazi,Thunar) terminal file manger
 - alacritty(or kitty) terminal w/ emulator
 - dunst for notification(alternative to i3-nagbar)